How to Start an LLC in Georgia

 1. Follow the Georgia LLC naming guidelines:

-• For a complete list of naming rules in Georgia, you can read the Georgia naming guidelines.
+For a complete list of naming rules in Georgia, we recommend checking out Georgia’s official Naming Guidelines.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.